 - 1.3 The Cabinet is responsible for ensuring that the Financial Procedure Rules are followed across the Council.
-The Cabinet is also responsible for arranging for a review of the Financial Procedure Rules at least every three years and for recommendations for any changes to be made to the Council.
-This is normally arranged through the Constitutional Working Group. - 1.4 The Cabinet is responsible for preparing and recommending to Council the annual revenue budget and Council Tax level and, once approved, for implementing and monitoring that budget. - 1.5 The Cabinet is responsible for reviewing and recommending to Council a Capital Strategy and Capital Programme, a Medium Term Financial Strategy (which may be included within the Annual Revenue Budget Report), a Housing Revenue Account Budget, a Treasury Management Strategy and a Council
+The Cabinet is also responsible for arranging for a review of the Financial Procedure Rules following scrutiny by the Audit Committee at least every three years and for recommendations for any changes to be made to the Council.
+This is normally arranged through the Constitutional Working Group. - 1.4 The Cabinet is responsible for preparing and recommending to Council the annual revenue budget and Council Tax level and,and once approved, for implementing and monitoring that budget. - 1.5 The Cabinet is responsible for reviewing and recommending to Council a Capital Strategy and Capital Programme, a Medium Term Financial Strategy (which may be included within the Annual Revenue Budget Report), a Housing Revenue Account Budget, a Treasury Management Strategy and a Council